Itera/docker-intro-workshop/03_database/README.md

 # Connecting to a PostgreSQL database

-In this task we will create a container with a PostgreSQL database and one that runs some SQL scripts against it.
+In this task we will create a container with a PostgreSQL database and a container that runs some SQL scripts against it.

 ## PostgreSQL database